subLUMENal/firsttimeflyersguide/docs/10_safety.md

 Your seat probably is not in an exit row.

-Federal regulations require that a Customer select a non-exit seat if they can't or don't want to perform the following functions:
+Federal regulations do not allow a customer to sit in an exit row if they can't or don't want to perform the following:

+- Be at least 16 years old
+- Be able to see and understand the safety information card
-1) Locate the emergency exit
+- Locate the emergency exit
-2) Recognize the emergency exit opening mechanism
+- Recognize the emergency exit opening mechanism
-3) Understand how to operate the emergency exit
+- Understand how to operate the emergency exit
-4) Able to operate the emergency exit
+- Be able to operate the emergency exit
-5) Assess whether opening the emergency exit will increase the hazards to which passengers may be exposed • Follow oral directions and hand signals given by a Crewmember
+- Assess whether opening the emergency exit will increase the hazards to which passengers may be exposed
+- Follow oral directions and hand signals given by a Crewmember
-6) Stow and secure the emergency exit window so that it will not impede use of the exit
+- Stow and secure the emergency exit window so that it will not impede use of the exit
-7) Move quickly through the emergency exit
+- Move quickly through the emergency exit
-8) Assess, select, and follow a safe path away from the emergency exit
+- Assess, select, and follow a safe path away from the emergency exit

 Basically, if your seat is in an exit row, and you don't feel comfortable with this, talk to a flight attendant, and they will re-seat you.